New Type of Bath Salts

 - having high energy levels for two to four hours after taking the drug.

-Those symptoms tend to be followed by feeling very let down for several hours to days thereafter.
+Feeling very let down for several hours to days thereafter tends to follow those symptoms.

 What are the side effects, complications, and prognosis of abusing bath salts?